The Art and Science of Pest Management

 2. Don’t use the same treatment repeatedly.
 Rotation is the key.
 Don’t settle on one product, mix it up.
 Our goal at GardenCare Naturals is to develop a line of plant-sourced pesticides with different modes of action that can be applied in rotation.
 We also recommend the use of other compatible products to reduce the risk of developing a resistant strain of bugs.

 4. Educate yourself.
 Buy some books.
-Talk to other gardeners who seem successful.
-Realize that there is room for individuality, so don’t be afraid to develop and refine your own style.
-As your expertise develops, your gardening style will change but you have to start somewhere. .
+Talk to other successful gardeners.
+There is room for individuality, so don’t be afraid to develop and refine your own style.
+As you become more experienced, your gardening style will undoubtedly improve, but you have to start somewhere. .

 5. Give yourself the freedom to make mistakes.
 It’s a cliché but it’s true, I learn the most from my mistakes.
 And, although I have made a sincere effort to educate myself, I have made all the classic mistakes.
-It surprises me how often I make mistakes that seem obvious in hindsight but they weren’t obvious at the time!
+It surprises me how often I make mistakes that seem obvious in hindsight.
 So, cut yourself some slack, take your best guess, try it out, and learn from your mistakes.